-Millions of dollars ear Ended cember 31, 2015 Year End December 2014 r 31, Income Statement Classification Economic downturn: Fixed asset impairments \$ 760 \$ 47 Impairments and other charges Inventory write-downs 484 24 Impairments and other charges Severance costs 352 28 Impairments and other charges Intangible asset impairments 212 10 Impairments and other charges Other 201 20 Impairments and other charges Other matters: Country closures 80 Impairments and other charges Other 88 - Impairments and other charges Total impairments and other charges \$ 2,177 \$ 129 Venezuela currency devaluation loss 199 Other, net Total charges \$ 2,376 129
+Millions of dollars , Year Ended December 31, 2014 Luciana Statamant Classification Millions of dollars 2013 2014 Income Statement Classification Economic downturn: Fixed asset impairments \$ 760 \$ 47 Impairments and other charges Inventory write-downs 484 24 Impairments and other charges Severance costs 352 28 Impairments and other charges Intangible asset impairments 212 10 Impairments and other charges Other 201 20 Impairments and other charges Other matters: Country closures 80 Impairments and other charges Other 88 Impairments and other charges Total impairments and other charges \$ 2,177 \$ 129 Venezuela currency devaluation loss 199 Other, net Total charges \$ 2,376 129

 In February 2015, the Venezuelan government created a new foreign exchange rate mechanism, called the Marginal Currency System, or SIMADI.
 The new mechanism, which is the third system in a three-tier exchange control mechanism, is a floating market rate for the conversion of Bolívares to United States dollars based on supply and demand.
 Prior to 2015, we had remeasured our net monetary assets denominated in Bolívares using the official exchange rate of 6.3 Bolívares per United States dollar.
-During the first quarter of 2015, we began utilizing SIMADI to remeasure our net monetary assets denominated in Bolívares per United States dollar as of March 31, 2015, which resulted in us recording a foreign currency loss of \$199 million during the first quarter of 2015.
+During the first quarter of 2015, we began utilizing SIMADI to remeasure our net monetary assets denominated in Bolívares with a market rate of 192 Bolívares per United States dollar as of March 31, 2015, which resulted in us recording a foreign currency loss of \$199 million during the first quarter of 2015.